 CEO, Yoder Lumber

-For more than 50 years, Yoder has worked tirelessly to grow and promote not only his own company, but the hardwood dimension and millwork industry as a whole.
+Yoder learned the wood industry from the ground up, and for more than 50 years he has worked tirelessly to grow and promote not only his own company, but the hardwood dimension and millwork industry as a whole.

 Boe Young (2010)